-Shattuck-St. Mary’s Challenge Course provides an environment for participants to accept new challenges, reach new heights, and set new goals outside their usual paradigm.
+Shattuck-St. Mary’s Challenge Course in Faribault, Minnesota, provides an environment for participants to accept new challenges, reach new heights, and set new goals outside their usual paradigm.
 This activity-based learning method breaks through self-imposed limitations to enhance self-confidence, communication skills, trust in others, and acceptance of risk.

 Programs are available for: